 On 1 June 2019, a bag limit was introduced to the SBT recreational fishery of one fish per person per day.
-The management measure was implemented under section 11 of the Fisheries Act 1996.
+The management measure was implemented under section 11 of the Fisheries Act 1996 and enacted under section 11B of the Amateur Fishing Regulations 2013.
 The management measure was introduced in response to increased interest in the recreational fishery.
-The Ministry for Primary Industries Fisheries Officers enforce these rules, and Fisheries New Zealand continues to monitor the recreational fishery to estimate recreational take.
+The Ministry for Primary Industries Fishery Officers enforce these rules, and Fisheries New Zealand continues to monitor the recreational fishery to estimate recreational take.